Yangbel1628/internship-entry-assessment/programming-test-answers.md

 - 2
 - #1 No, I cannot directly create an instance of ObjectA in JavaScript because abstract classes are typically used as blueprints for other classes to inherit from.
 Though in JavaScript, we don’t have a true abstract keyword, I understand that abstract classes are designed to provide a structure and cannot be instantiated directly.
 This idea is like using a parent class as a foundation for other classes, which is what I've done with class D inheriting from class A.

-Since A has a constructor, we can inherit it, but we need to create a subclass (like D) to actually instantiate and work with objects.
+Since A has a constructor, we can inherit it, but we need to create a subclass (like D) to actually create and work with objects.
 I’ve tried following this idea by using inheritance, and though I haven't fully explored abstract classes or private methods in JavaScript before, I plan to learn these concepts more deeply.

 - #2 I wasn't able to implement ObjectC or ObjectB because i am still learning about inheritance and access control like private and public key in javascript.
   What i understand from this was: ObjectC inherits from ObjectB and if the method PrintMessage in ObjectB is not private then ObjectC should be able to access and if its private (like #PrintMessage) then it is not accessable from ObjectC.

-- #3 I am still understanding nad learning the concept and going deep in it but what i have understand while working on this:
+- #3 I am still understanding and learning the concept and going deep in it but what i have understand while working on this:
   Inheritance: I understand that how one class can get properties and method from other. eg(I usedd class D extends  A which means D is inherit from A).

   Abstraction: I found out that its more like a blueprint and you can't directly create an object from the class. eg (if we try let a  = new A("Test)this is not allowed) like orther OOP languages like Java or c++ it will direct show error.
 As i found out javascript doesn't have a build in abstract classes so may we can do something like eg-> if(new.target === A) throw new error ("cannot directly abstract class A") the new.target will check if if you are trying to create A directly if you do it will print error.